 Rockbrook does not select on the basis of academic ability.
 Also it places more emphasis on helping students to manage their own work and less emphasis on preparing directly for exams.
 Leaving Certificate results compare favourably with other top class schools.

-The school has an oratory where Mass is celebrated each day at 8.30 am before school commencement.
+The school has an oratory where Mass is celebrated at least twice weekly outside of class time.
 Students may also have the opportunity of attending Mass with their class on an occasional basis.

 Rockbrook gives importance to co-curricular trips abroad.
 Each year, outside of term, students have the opportunity to participate in a trip abroad.
 All these trips have a language or cultural emphasis.
 In recent years trips have been to Rome (staying with families of a partner school), Spain (language exchange), West of Ireland, walking the Camino, Albania (service project).